Water Margin: Politics

-Zuo Maodi (左懋第) (1601–1645), a Ming dynasty vice minister of war, viewed the Water Margin as a book that taught people to be criminals.
-He believed that if the book was not banned, it would impact the societal atmosphere negatively.
-The court accepted his suggestion and banned the book for a time.

 The Jurchen chief and Khan Nurhaci learned Chinese military and political strategies from Romance of the Three Kingdoms and Water Margin.

+King Yeongjo of Joseon, the first Joseon monarch to leave explicit records of reading Water Margin, frequently cited the novel's plotlines and characters in court discussions between him and his ministers, and it exerted a tangible influence on the handling of Korean state affairs.

 Yu Wanchun instead gave his negative assessment as he saw its polemical tone and encouragement of brigandage and revolt as a potential threat to the state.
 Late Ming dynasty scholar Jin Shengtan criticized Shi Nai'an as not motivated by traditional scholarly venting resentment through writing but as a way of leisure.
 Jin also questioned the inconsistency of Song Jiang's characterization according to Confucian morality.

 In the aftermath of Qing dynasty's literary inquisition by Qianlong emperor, the novel saw another boom of mass popularity and a wave of massive publications followed.
 This attracted the concern of a Qing official named Ding Richang, who pointed out its polemical social effect, although he did not outright pursue banning the book.
+After the authorities issued numerous edicts against it because of its praise and support for rebels, in 1851 a group of Hunanese and Sichuanese secret societies or, as the official documents call them, "religious bandits", was accused of owing many of their ideas to Water Margin, with the result that yet another edict against the novel was promulgated.